irisnet/irishub/docs/get-started/testnet.md

 ## Install

-We use different bech32 prefixes to distinguish the mainnet and testnet, all you need to do is to run the following command in the source root before [building or installing](#TODO) the iris binaries:
+We use different bech32 prefixes to distinguish the mainnet and testnet, all you need to do is to run the following command in the [irishub](https://github.com/irisnet/irishub) source root before [building or installing](install.md) the iris binaries:

 ```bash
 source scripts/setTestEnv.sh # to build or install the testnet version